 Good packing always starts with a bit of homework.
 For Japan's unpredictable autumn, I wanted to be ready to handle anything.
 I checked the forecast for each stop, but also kept in mind that these predictions may not hold true when I am actually there.

-In October and November, days range from cool to mild (think 10–21°C), but mornings get brisk and rain sometimes pops up without warning.
+In October and November, days range from cool to mild (think 10 to 21°C), but mornings get brisk and rain sometimes pops up without warning.
 I knew I’d need layers, mix-and-match basics and weather-ready fabrics.

 Choosing the Right Fabrics and Layers